By Lisa Maas, Principal and Practice Lead, Circana, and Joan Driggs, Vice President of Content and Thought Leadership, Circana

 • They create energy and enthusiasm for the category.
 Overall, 14% of Pacesetter survey respondents said they are early adopters who like to have the newest products, with 25% claiming to be early adopters of food products.

-Being “new” isn’t enough to ensure new product success across food and beverage and nonfood CPG sectors.
-New products that made our Pacesetters list did so because they relied heavily on innovation to anticipate and respond to major shifts in post-pandemic consumer behavior as well as economic forces like inflation, which drove consumers to demand more value from their purchases.
+Being new isn’t enough to ensure a product’s success across food and beverage and nonfood CPG sectors.
+New products made our Pacesetters list because they used innovation to anticipate and respond to major shifts in postpandemic consumer behavior and economic forces like inflation fueling consumers to demand more value from their purchases.

-Across food and beverage and nonfood CPG categories, we saw some common themes in the most innovative products that should continue to be areas of opportunity in the future.
+Across food and beverage and nonfood CPG categories, we noted common themes in the most innovative products that should continue to be areas of opportunity.

 More is more

-Most of the products on this year’s list were developed during the pandemic and anticipated a world where consumers increasingly returned to hybrid workplaces and a “new normal.”
-The end of home-centric lifestyles precipitated demand for on-the-go snacking whether indulgent or permissible (mini Doritos, Cheetos, and Sunchips sold in canisters, Nutella B-ready, Junkless Foods, Nature Valley Crunch Dipped), convenient dinner solutions (Kevin’s Natural Foods refrigerated entrées, Ben’s Original Ready Rice Jasmine, Birds Eye Microwave roasters), and a desire for more convenient specialty coffee in the home, which we saw with Starbucks by Nespresso for Vertuo.
+Most of the products on this year’s list were developed during the pandemic and anticipated consumers’ new normal routines.
+The end of home-centric lifestyles precipitated demand for on-the-go snacking, whether indulgent or permissible (mini Doritos, Cheetos, and Sunchips, Nutella B-ready, Junkless Foods, Nature Valley Crunch Dipped), convenient dinner solutions (Kevin’s Natural Foods refrigerated entrées, Ben’s Original Ready Rice Jasmine, Birds Eye Microwave roasters), and a desire for more convenient specialty coffee in the home, (Starbucks by Nespresso for Vertuo).

 The rise of parents

 The baby boom and spike in pet adoption during the pandemic created an opportunity for CPGs to innovate with products for growing families.
-Like other categories, brands that infused new products with added benefits, like the immune nourishing prebiotics in Similac 360 Total Care infant formula, or elevated baby foods in ultra convenient pouches, like the Serenity Kids line, performed well.
-Savvy brands that understand how much pet parents consider their pets to be members of their family (up to 50% of pet parents according to Circana data) – and market their products accordingly – earned Pacesetter status.
+Like other categories, successful brands infused new products with added benefits, like the immune nourishing prebiotics in Similac 360 Total Care infant formula, or elevated baby foods in ultra convenient pouches, like the Serenity Kids line.

-For a deeper look at all these trends, check out Circana’s 2024 New Products Pacesetters Report, which is available here.
-And don’t forget to watch a recording of our webinar, which takes a deeper dive into the brand and marketing stories of the products featured in our report.
+For a deeper look at all these trends, check out our 2024 New Product Pacesetters Report.
+And don’t forget to watch a recording of our webinar, taking a deeper dive into the brand and marketing stories of the products featured in our report.